 New York City has cleaned up its act a lot in recent years.

 NYC has changed a lot since I visited it as a kid.
 When I went there the first time, I heard gunfire and saw cops chasing a guy through Times Square—this was pre-Giuliani, mind you.
 There was also a multiple-death shooting on the Long Island express.
 And the streets were filthier than Bob Guccione's darkest fantasies.

-Now, the place was safe and clean, and the people, kind and helpful.
-Certainly, I don’t want to give Rudy “9/11” Giuliani any more credit than he deserves, but I do have to admit that NYC did seem transformed over the years he was mayor.
+Today, the place is safe and clean, and the people, kind and helpful.
+Certainly, I don't want to give Rudy “9/11” Giuliani any more credit than he deserves, but I do have to admit that NYC did seem transformed over the years he was mayor.

 This latest trip, however, gave me the feeling that all the poor and middle-class people had been voted off the island like an episode of financial “Survivor.”